MHickey2/EssenChelle-Oils/README.md

 <br>

 ### 18. Add Product Page     <a name="addproductpage"></a>
-This Page is also the product management page.
+The Add Product page can be found in the account admin dropdown.
 The superuser can add a product in the frontend as well as in the admin panel.
 It can be accessed via the account icon or with a button at the left and bottom of the products page.(which I found more intutive to user).
 This page has a form where you can add product details and add a product image, if an image is not added a generic image will be applied.
 When the product is added the user is redirected to the products page.

 <br>